aws-powertools/powertools-lambda-python/README.md

 * Optionally log Lambda request when instructed (disabled by default)
     - Enable via `POWERTOOLS_LOGGER_LOG_EVENT="true"` or explicitly via decorator param
 * Logs canonical custom metric line to logs that can be consumed asynchronously
+* Log sampling enables DEBUG log level for a percentage of requests (disabled by default)
+    - Enable via `POWERTOOLS_LOGGER_SAMPLE_RATE=0.1`, ranges from 0 to 1, where 0.1 is 10% and 1 is 100%

 **Environment variables** used across suite of utilities